 Membership Committee.
 It shall be responsible for all issues related to membership in the Society.
 It shall focus on increasing membership in the Society.
 It shall also maintain the membership database of the Society.

-All applications for membership shall be submitted on a form furnished by .
+All applications for membership shall be submitted on a form furnished by the Society.

 The committee on Membership shall review all applicants for membership.
 The Committee shall forward the name and membership classification of qualified candidates to the Board of Directors for consideration.
 Two-thirds (2/3) vote of the Board of Directors is needed to approve and grant new membership.

-Any active member of may object to the approval of an applicant for membership by written notification based on objective reasons to the Secretary or designee within thirty (30) days after publication of the applicant’s name.
+Any active member of the Society may object to the approval of an applicant for membership by written notification based on objective reasons to the Secretary-Treasurer or designee, within thirty (30) days after publication of the applicant’s name.

 When an applicant has been approved for membership, the applicant’s name shall be enrolled on the official roster of this Society in the appropriate category of membership and certificate of membership forwarded upon receipt of the appropriate annual dues assessment.

-All categories of membership shall endure for life proved dues are paid annually except as otherwise provided in these Bylaws.
+All categories of membership shall endure for life provided dues are paid annually except as otherwise provided in these Bylaws.

 By the first day of November, each member shall be sent a notice of the per capita dues levied by the Board of Directors.

-Payment of these annual dues for each calendar year shall be forwarded to the Treasurer no later than January 31st.
+Payment of these annual dues for each calendar year shall be forwarded to the Secretary-Treasurer no later than January 31st.
+If dues are not received by January 31st, the Secretary-Treasurer shall send a final notice by February 28th.

-Such per capita dues shall apply in the same manner immediately upon the reinstatement of member.
+Such per capita dues shall apply in the same manner immediately upon the reinstatement of a member.
 For a new member admitted after June 30th, only one-half (1/2) of the regular per capita dues shall be levied.

 The annual per capita dues shall not be levied against any member in good standing if the member: a.
-Is serving in the Armed Forces of their country in times of military conflict b.
+On active duty in the Armed Forces of their country in times of military conflict b.
 Is in the Honorary or retired membership category c.
 Has a financial hardship by reason of physical disability or illness, as determined by Board of Directors d.
 The board of Directors shall establish the schedule of dues for active, associate and Trainee members.

-Any member whose dues have not been paid by March 1st shall lose all membership privileges, but shall be reinstated o payment for the full year Nominating Committee.
+Any member whose dues have not been paid by March 1st shall lose all membership privileges, but shall be reinstated on payment for the full year.

+Nominating Committee.
 The Past President shall be its ex officio chair.
 At its discretion, this committee may nominate one or more candidates for each open position on the Board of Directors and the Executive Council.

+Prior to nominating candidates, the nominating committee may invite from the Society membership, self-nomination or colleague nomination for consideration by the nominating committee.

 Practice Guidelines Committee.
 It shall develop evidence based practice guidelines for trauma anesthesiology and related areas.